qwercxzsda/2023_Winter_DataSystemsLab_Research/dive_into_deep_learning/summary/chapter3.md

 ## 3.2.
 Object-Oriented Design for Implementation

 We use class inheritance to simplify making new models.
 For example, we inherit from `nn.Module` when we create a new model.
 This way, we only need to override the definition of `__init__` and `forward` for the model to work correctly.

+## 3.6.
+Generalization

+### 3.6.1.
+Training Error and Generalization Error

+Training error is an error on the training set.
+Generalization error is an error on the unseen data.
+Our objective is to minimize the Generalization error.

+### 3.6.2.
+Underfitting or Overfitting?

+Underfitting is when the training error is large and the generalization gap is small.
+The reason is that the model is too simple.

+Overfitting is when the training error is small and the generalization gap is large.
+The reason is that the training set size is too small.